saad21068/CUDA-Project-1/README.md

 - `include`: Header files.
 - `src`: Source code files.

-**Note**: I recommend using a Linux distribution such as Ubuntu for this project.

 To install dependencies run:
 ```shell
 make install
 ```
 To download the test dataset run: the data is taken from the this website https://sipi.usc.edu/database/database.php?volume=textures and this command will download the .tar file of the images.

-**Note**: The ./data/input file will contain the unblurred texture.

 ```shell
 make data